lukeburns/red25519/README.md

-# red25519: ristretto-based ed25519 signatures
+# red25519: ed25519 signatures with ristretto

-* Ed25519 compatible signatures
-* Ristretto-based key derivation
+ed25519 compatible signatures with the flexibility of ristretto-based key derivation

 ## Installation